Skip to main content

 The One Rule That Governs AI Audiobook Distribution: Disclosure

-So the strategy for an AI-produced audiobook is straightforward: distribute everywhere that accepts AI with disclosure, and plan around the fact that ACX is closed to you.
-The good news is that "everywhere else" is a large and growing share of the market.
+So the strategy for an AI-produced audiobook is more precise than "upload everywhere": distribute where your exact production format is accepted, disclose accurately, and plan around the fact that ACX is closed to you.
+The good news is that non-ACX paths are large enough to matter, especially when you combine direct uploads with careful aggregator use.

 Platform-by-Platform Guide